 Buying Behavior

 Adds to cart, proceeds to checkout, enters shipping address, then closes tab.
+Something specific stopped them.
+This group is recoverable — if you address the right friction.

 One is browsing.
 The other hit a wall.